sophia0103/ATdITGruppe2/README.md

 # Documentation of ATdITGruppe2 Repo

 In this documentation you can find info about the content of this repository and how to run our app.
+**Please consider that the branch "Maven-Test" is our main branch, not the master branch.
+Please rate the "Maven-Test" branch.**

 ### How to get around in this repository